MarvinRischbieter/pdsnd_github/README.md

 - Importing the data and answered the questions about it by computing descriptive statistics.
 - Writing a script that imports raw input to create an interactive experience in the terminal to present these statistics.

+### Instruction
+- Install python 3.x with pandas
+- Run the script by: python biskeshare.py
+- Followint the steps in the script

 ### Files used:
 - bikeshare.py